itsamrit/DSA/Graph/README.md

 ✅When u want to check random path to reach a node use dfs.
 Dfs doesnt check all possible paths since once visited node cant be visited again.

+In non-cyclic undirected graph any random path will always give shortest distance to current node from dfs(0 or any called source).So either run BFS or DFS here.

 ✅Shortest dis/weight when dis/weight betn all pair = 1 i,e unweighted then apply bfs with normal queue. o(n)